danielabar/oas-delay-calculator-prototype/README.md

 Update results panel to explain percentage increase: This is because each month of delay increases pension amt by 0.6%..

+Round all the numerical values to the nearest $50, $100 or $1,000 depending.. to convey a message that the results are approximations.

+**Include notes:**
+- Results assume that the income is "XXXXX", and approximate.
+- Break even calculation is based on cash flow only..
+There is no assumption about investment of the proceeds or returns on those investments
+- Inflation not accounted for, all numbers in today's dollars

 Add disclaimer panel including:
 - This tool is only one piece of information of many moving parts in retirement and financial planning.
 - No one can predict their exact lifespan, which adds uncertainty.